 Why would I use Power BI?

-To mash up ‘dirty’ data
+- To mash up data from different sources